SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/widgets.md

 ```

 Then we define the method `initializePlusButton` that uses the method `createCircle`.
-We create a new text element and place it inside the circle.
+We create a new text element and place it inside the circle and then add the circle as child of the composite.

 ```
 BlIntegerInputElement >> initializePlusButton